AdbC99/email-services/README.md

 There are 3 endpoints, for the coding test only the send endpoint is relevant: https://email-services-app.herokuapp.com/v1/email/send

+## Test Payloads

+The access to mailgun and sendgrid is not unrestricted and so payloads are important:

+The mailgun api can only send to one email address at present which is adbc@theshapeofsound.com:

+curl --location --request POST 'http://email-services-app.herokuapp.com/v1/email/send' \
+--header 'Content-Type: application/json' \
+--data-raw '{
+	"from":"alix.1999@gmail.com",
+	"to":["adbc@theshapeofsound.com"],
+	"subject":"subject",
+	"body":"body",
+	"cc":["adbc@theshapeofsound.com","adbc@theshapeofsound.com"]
+}'

+The sendgrid api can only send from one email adress at this time which is alix.1999@gmail.com and must have unique email addresss in each section:

+curl --location --request POST 'http://email-services-app.herokuapp.com/v1/email/send' \
+--header 'Content-Type: application/json' \
+--data-raw '{
+	"from":"alix.1999@gmail.com",
+	"to":["adbc@theshapeofsound.com"],
+	"subject":"subject",
+	"body":"body",
+	"cc":["test@example.com","test2@example.com"]
+}'

+The send api will try both

 ## Install

 To install this app clone the app from github into a suitable folder and type: